-It’s Halloween time which means only one thing – time to get spooky!
-To get the family in the mood, here’s our picks of the best family-friendly films and books to enjoy this Halloween.
+Halloween is near which means only one thing – it’s time to get spooky!
+How does your family get into the Halloween spirit?
+Here at Playtimes, we love to read books with our little ones and watch movies with our older kids.
+Check out these family-friendly films and bewitching books to share with your clan this Halloween.
 We’ve broken them down by age to help you more easily navigate our guide!

 Below age 4